jnozzi/cocoadev.com/markdown/SignalSafety.md

 The key word is "async-signal safe".
 If you see a function documented as being "thread safe", you know that you can call it simultaneously from multiple threads.
 If you see a function documented as being "async-signal safe", then you know that you can call it from a signal handler without blowing up your program.
 A fairly complete list of signal safe functions can be found in     man sigaction.

 The trick is that a *lot* of code is not async-signal safe.
 Since it's so much harder to write, very little code is async-signal safe.
 For example,     objc_msgSend() uses locks and so is not async-signal safe, meaning that you cannot use *any* Objective-C code in a signal handler.
-You can't use Objective-C, you can't call     malloc(), you can't touch General/CoreFoundation or most of libc.
+You can't use Objective-C, you can't call     malloc(), you can't touch CoreFoundation or most of libc.

 How do you get anything accomplished in a signal handler, then?
 The best bet is usually to do as little as possible in the handler itself, but somehow signal the rest of your program that something needs to be done.
 For example, let's say you want to reload your configuration file when sent a SIGHUP.
 If your program never blocks for long, we could write our program like this: